quaquel/pyNetLogo/docs/source/example2.rst

 This provides a more advanced example of interaction between NetLogo and a Python environment, using the SALib library (Herman & Usher, 2017;
 available through the pip package manager) to sample and analyze a suitable experimental design for a Sobol global sensitivity analysis.
 Furthermore, the ipyparallel package (also available on pip) is used to parallelize the simulations.
+The example is based on the Wolf Sheep Predation model included in NetLogo's model library (Wilensky, 1999).

 All files used in the example are available from the pyNetLogo repository at https://github.com/quaquel/pyNetLogo.